KaiyaFox/main-site/registration.md

 ---
 layout: page
 full-width: true
-title: FurSquared 2024 Registration
+title: FurSquared 2025 Registration
 subtitle: Please read the information on this page, then click the link at the bottom to register!
 ---

 ## COVID-19 Information

-**Proof of vaccination for COVID-19 will no longer be required to attend FurSquared 2024, however we strongly urge everyone to keep their vaccinations up-to-date, especially when reformulated boosters become available to the general population this fall (2023).
+**Proof of vaccination for COVID-19 will no longer be required to attend FurSquared 2025, however we strongly urge everyone to keep their vaccinations up-to-date, especially when reformulated boosters become available to the general population in the fall of 2023.
 Additionally, while FurSquared encourages masks for all attendees in public and convention spaces, masks will not be required.
 FurSquared may amend this policy as necessary for the safety of everyone at the convention.**

 Further details about this policy can be reviewed on our dedicated [COVID-19 policy page](/covid-policy).